nest/nestml/doc/nestml_language.rst

    shape G = exp(-t/tau_syn)
    V_m' = -V_m/tau_m + convolve(G, spikes)

 The type of the convolution is equal to the type of the second parameter, that is, of the spike buffer.
-Shapes themselves as always untyped.
+Shapes themselves are always untyped.

 Multiple input synapses